United Way: Gallagher's resignation

-Gallagher resigned from United Way Worldwide in March 2021 after the investigation into the firing of three female employees at United Way Worldwide who filed workplace sexual harassment complaints.
+Gallagher resigned from United Way Worldwide in March 2021 following an investigation into the termination of three female employees at United Way Worldwide who had filed workplace sexual harassment complaints.

 In November 2020, the HuffPost reported that three female employees at United Way Worldwide filed complaints between 2019 and 2020 with the Equal Employment Opportunity Commission.
 These complaints alleged sexual harassment and retaliation by UWW after they spoke up about the behavior.

 In response to the allegations, United Way Worldwide commissioned Proskauer Rose to investigate the claims.
 The investigation found no "actionable harassment, discrimination, or retaliation" at the organization but the report also noted "the need to address the broader organizational and reputation issues."
 Lisa Bowman, who alleged then-CEO Brian Gallagher fired her as retaliation for reporting sexual harassment by another executive, called the inquiry "not a thorough, fair, or reliable investigation."
 United Way Worldwide's former vice president for labor engagement, Ana Avendaño, also filed a complaint with the EEOC alleging that United Way Worldwide retaliated by firing her after she uncovered sexual harassment of female United Way employees by AFL–CIO leaders.
-Avendaño said that while she was not contacted during the investigation she has "information that would’ve helped in the investigation."
+Avendaño said that while she was not contacted during the investigation she has "information that would've helped in the investigation."
 The third woman who filed an EEOC complaint (who did not want to be identified for fear of retaliation) said that she was not contacted either by the investigators and that she was "not at all surprised" about the report findings, "It's what I expected."

-Gallagher said when announcing his retirement, "there is no evidence of a toxic or hostile culture.
+Gallagher said when announcing his retirement, "There is no evidence of a toxic or hostile culture.
 Is there room for improvement?
 Absolutely, just like almost any other workplace."

 On October 15, 2021, Angela F. Williams replaced Gallagher as United Way Worldwide CEO.
-She is the first female and African-American to hold his position in United Way Worldwide's history.
+She is the first female and African-American to hold the position in United Way Worldwide's history.
 Previous to this position, Williams was the CEO at Easter Seals.
+She also worked as executive vice president, general counsel, and chief administration officer at YMCA of the USA.